JanAhrens/JanAhrens.github.io/_posts/2015-09-07-why-reverse-engineer.markdown

 with your data.
 The more people know about how to do this, the more pressure will be put on the app owners.

+---

-In the next post of this series, I'll be looking at your options to find out what an app is doing.
+*In the [next post](/2015/09/22/traffic-analysis-with-mitmproxy.html) of this series, I'll be looking at your options to find out what an app is doing.*